• Skip to main content

 Is HTTP being left behind for HTTPS?

 A few years ago, a FireFox plugin was created called FireSheep.
 This tool was designed to sniff network traffic looking for common websites that were being visited over HTTP.
 HTTP sends the traffic between your system and the server in clear text.
 If it found a request/response of an authenticated user, it would capture the session cookie and allow the user of FireSheep to hijack the current session.
-While the site most likely performed the initial authentication with the username and password over an encrypted channel, such as HTTPS, it then degraded to HTTP for the rest of the site visits.
-The premise was that the credentials were protected, but the flaw in that approach is that the session cookie used to represent an authenticated user also needs to be protected.
-In this case, it was not.
+While the site most likely performed the initial authentication with the … [Read more...] about Is HTTP being left behind for HTTPS?

 Filed Under: General Tagged With: awareness, developer, encrypted transport, google, http, https, search engine, search results, site, technology